Continuous Maintenance on Grounds

 4. Mound with brick wall near dressage arena and pedestrian area (old loading ramp)

 7. Rocky areas or muddy areas where mower or slasher cant reach.

 8. Logs in paddocked used for jumps or in parking area.

 As the grounds are on top of an old dump, rocks and debris will continue to come through to the top, for several years to come.

 Rocks can be used to fill pot holes in south paddock access road and any hoof holes that may appear in both paddocks, where horses have walked in the mud.
 Dirt will also need to be placed in some of these hoof holes so horses do not twist a leg or a horse trip and a rider come off.

 If you find a rock or piece of metal stuck in the ground which is higher than the ground and grass, it will need to be dug out and if a hole is left, fill it with smaller stones and spare dirt.

-Note: If you see a large hole appear anywhere at the club you must report it to Tina or Gael or a Committee member asap.
+Note: If you see a large hole appear anywhere at the club you must report it to a Committee member immediately.